Yaossg/Sausage-s-Files/mana_craft/tutorial-en.md

 ![](./shooter.png)

-especially, mana head should be put in finally
+especially, mana head should be set finally

 you can also spawn this entity by the egg

-mana shooter can shoot mana ball to attack monsters, self-explode while dying
+mana shooter can attack monsters by mana balls, or self-explode while dying

 ## Mana Ball

 mana ball can be thrown by hand, but flies slowly

-can be shoot by dispenser, and files a little faster
+dispenser can launch mana ball as well, and files a little faster

-certainly, the most important way is to shoot by mana wand
+certainly, the most important way is by mana wand, which launches fastest

 After shooting, unless meeting block, it can fly forever even through entities